nstockton/mapperproxy-mume/README.md

 * gettimerms  --  Returns the amount of milliseconds since the mapper was started in an optimal format for triggering.
 This is to assist scripters who use clients with no time stamp support such as VIP Mud.
 * help  --  If in emulation mode, print a summery of the available emulation commands.
 * maphelp  --  Print a summery of the available mapper commands.
+* quit  --  Quit the mapper when in emulation mode.
 * rinfo [vnum|label]  --  Print info about the room with vnum or label.
 If no vnum or label is given, use current room.
 * rinfo [vnum|label]  --  Print info about the room with vnum or label.
 If no vnum or label is given, use current room.
 * sync [vnum|label]  --  Manually sync the map to the room with vnum or label.
 If no vnum or label is given, mapper will be placed in an unsynced state, and will try to automatically sync to the current room.